 Every year there is a big debate about gaiters for the Marathon Des Sables (MDS) and other desert races.
 What are the options?
 Which gaiter is the best?
 How should it be fitted?
 This can make it quite confusing so we’ll cover these questions and help you choose the right gaiter for YOU.

 Considerations when Choosing your Desert Gaiters:

 What is right for one person may not be right for someone else.
 When considering your kit for the MDS you can use your race ambitions and estimated finishing position as a guide.
-If for example you aim to be in the top 50 of the MdS you will be a skilled and fit runner already and you are likely to spend about 20 to 30 hours on the course running.
+If for example, you aim to be in the top 50 of the MdS you will be a skilled and fit runner already and you are likely to spend about 20 to 30 hours on the course running.
 You’re probably treading lightly on the dunes and you’ll do more running than walking.
 If, in contrast, you expect to be more of a completer, you may spend in the region of 50 to 70 hours or more on the course.
-You may walk more and as a result your feet will spend more time closer to the ground and your gaiters may run larger risk at tearing on rocks.
+You may walk more and as a result, your feet will spend more time closer to the ground and your gaiters may be at increased risk of tearing on rocks.
 In the MDS you will face dunes as well as rock and other surfaces.
 If you’re doing other desert races, try to find out what the surface will be like and what demands that will put on your gaiters as some deserts are quite rocky like for example the Namib Desert.